downloadpgm/spark_own_documentation/Spark cluster managers and components.md

 Limitations:
 1) It is not possible to run different types of Java applications, only Spark.
-2) It is not possible to run versions of Spark applications that conflicts with Standalone cluster.
+2) It is a challenge to run a variety of different applications running different Spark versions that conflicts with Standalone cluster.
 3) To allow concurrent run of Spark applications in the cluster, it requires each application to explicitly and statically specify the number of resources (CPU and memory) it will consume.
 4) This static allocation is persistent and cannot be adjusted later.
 The impact is that can’t dynamically scale up or scale down the resources available to the cluster.